KaGaSi/project/Common/03-CommonUtilities.md

 in more molecule types, the resulting density for that beadtype will be averaged without regard for the various types of molecule it appears in.

+It is possible to use specified bead instead of the center of mass for the coordinates to calculate densities from.
+Care must be taken, because the order of molecule types is taken from `FIELD` rather then from `DensityMolcules` arguments.
+For example: whether bead 1 will be connected with `NameA` or `NameB` in `DensityMolecules ...
+NameA NameB -c 1 2` depends on molecules' order in `FIELD` file; that is if `NameA` is first in `FIELD`, 1 will be associated  with `NameA` and 2 with `NameB`, but if `NameB` is first, the associations are reverse, regardless of the order of names in the command's arguments.
+If the center of mass should be used, `x` is given as argument.
+In the above example (assuming `NameA` is first in `FIELD`) if bead 1 is intended to be used for `NameB`, but center of mass for `NameA`, then an argument of the form `-c x 1` must be used.

 Usage:

 `DensityMolecules <input.vcf> <input.agg> <width> <output.rho> <agg sizes> <options>`